 The first stage in the licensing system in Ontario starts with a G1 license.
-You may start to learn how to drive G-class vehicles such as cars, vans and small trucks when you have a G1 license.
+You may start to learn how to drive G-class vehicles such as cars, vans, and small trucks when you have a G1 license.
 There are a myriad of questions that may come to your mind if you are thinking of getting a license.
-There are many who become nervous at the time of written test as they may not prepare well and try to test their luck.
+There are many who become nervous at the time of the written tests as they may not prepare well and try to test their luck.

 How Does The G1 Test Work